 1. Grounds for Appeal; Submission Requirements

 A Complainant or Respondent may appeal the result of any formal hearing.
 All appeals must be submitted in writing within ten calendar days of the delivery of the written findings of the hearing panel.
-Appeals shall be submitted to an appellate panel comprised of the Dean of the College and a PCRG member designated by the Title IX Coordinator.
+Appeals shall be submitted to an appellate panel comprised of the Dean of the College and a PCRG member designated by the Title IX Coordinator and Equity and Diversity Officer.
 Any party may appeal a decision, but only on the basis of one or more of the following grounds:

 - A procedural error or omission occurred during the process which, based upon the entire record, is reasonably likely to have changed the outcome of the hearing (e.g., substantiated bias, material deviation from established procedures, etc.); or